 Acronis Storage allows you to export cluster disk space to external operating systems and third-party virtualization solutions in the form of LUN block devices over iSCSI in a SAN-like manner.

-In Acronis Storage, you can create and run multiple iSCSI targets per Acronis Storage cluster node.
+In Acronis Storage, you can create and run multiple iSCSI targets per cluster node.
 In turn, each iSCSI target can have multiple LUNs (virtual disks).
-At any given moment, each iSCSI target runs on a single Hardware node.
-Thanks to high availability, if a node fails, iSCSI targets hosted on it are moved to and relaunched on a healthy node.
+At any given moment, each iSCSI target runs on a single node.
+If a node fails, iSCSI targets hosted on it are moved to and re-launched on a healthy node.

-The figure below shows a typical network configured for exporting Acronis Storage disk space over iSCSI.
+The figure below shows a typical setup for exporting Acronis Storage disk space over iSCSI.

 - 2.1.
-Preparing to Work with Acronis Storage iSCSI Targets
+Preparing to Work with iSCSI Targets

 - 2.7.
-Configuring Multipath I/O for Acronis Storage iSCSI Targets
+Configuring Multipath I/O for iSCSI Targets

 - 2.9.
 Managing LUN Snapshots